-A coalition of environmental groups that includes the Lake County Chapter of the Sierra Club, Lake County Audubon Society, Midwest Sustainability Group, Friends of the Indian Creek Watershed, and Openlands welcomes you to join its sponsored photo contest of a greenway that once was slated to be the Route 53 Extension.
-Entries must be received on or before September 30, 2021.
+On behalf of the coalition of environmental groups that includes the Lake County Chapter of the Sierra Club, Lake County Audubon Society, Midwest Sustainability Group, Friends of the Indian Creek Watershed, Livable Lake County, and Openlands, we thank everyone who has participated in the photo contest of a greenway that once was slated to be the Route 53 Extension.
+Although the official contest is now closed, we are accepting entries at the upcoming Route 53 Corridor Open Space event at the Heron Creek Forest Preserve on November 7, which will run from noon to 4 pm.
 Prizes up to $400 will be awarded for winning photos.

 So, grab your cameras, catch some sun, and marvel at the colors of seasons in one of the Chicago region’s most beautiful natural landscapes.
 The photos will help experience the beauty and splendor of these lands, where scenic views and rare habitats provide local communities with a gateway to connect to nature and improve their health, resilience, and quality of life.